-I ordered mine on Amazon and for under $30 it included 72 blocks, and a little tote for storage as well.
-Needless to say, we were both very excited and anxiously awaiting our UPS man to deliver the magnetic blocks, so we could start building and seeing if they lived up to all the hype.
+I ordered mine on Amazon and for under $30 (now $35) it included 72 blocks and a little tote for storage as well.
+Needless to say, we were both very excited and anxiously awaited our UPS man to deliver the magnetic blocks, so we could start building and seeing if they lived up to all the hype.

 Our first impressions, of course, were on how well the item was packaged, and what information or instructions were included.
 Nothing is worse than getting a new toy but having no idea how to assemble or begin to play with it due to lack of instructions.
 The Kidsy K-TILES Magnetic Building Blocks for Kids came well packaged in this Mom’s opinion.
 Instead of having a box that we would have to dispose of, these blocks are packaged in a tote with hinges that snap in place to hold them secure.